elephantscale/es-training-new/docker/slides/Container_Intro.md

 Participant Notes :

-Once we fix our problems, we’re by no means done.
+Once we fix our problems, we're by no means done.
 Changes that happen can affect our application.
 If we install something else on the same server, it can break our application.
 The problem is that there is no isolation.
 One app on the server will affect others on the server.

-We often have to walk on tiptoes on our server to make sure that we don’t break something else.
+We often have to walk on tiptoes on our server to make sure that we don't break something else.
 Hosting two apps on the same server is a non-starter.

-The old Java maxim “Write Once, Run Anywhere” doesn’t really work.
-Because, the Java app itself may run anywhere, but there’s so much else that comes into play that will either allow or prevent the app from working.
+The old Java maxim “Write Once, Run Anywhere” doesn't really work.
+Because, the Java app itself may run anywhere, but there's so much else that comes into play that will either allow or prevent the app from working.

 ---